Bartlett v. Strickland

 Bartlett v.
 Strickland, 556 U.S. 1 (2009), is a United States Supreme Court case in which a plurality of the Court held that a minority group must constitute a numerical majority of the voting-age population in an area before section 2 of the Voting Rights Act requires the creation of a legislative district to prevent dilution of that group's votes.

 The decision struck down a North Carolina redistricting plan that attempted to preserve minority voting power in a 39% black North Carolina House of Representatives district.

 Justice Kennedy delivered the decision and was joined by Justices Alito and Roberts.
 Justice Thomas filed a concurring opinion that was joined by Justice Scalia.
 Justice Souter filed a dissenting opinion that was joined by Justices Stevens, Ginsburg, and Breyer.
 Justices Ginsburg and Breyer also filed separate dissenting opinions.

+Justice Thomas argued that Section 2 does not protect against vote dilution, a position that he still holds as of 2023.

+Justice Souter discussed how minority voters can elect their representatives of choice by winning crossover white voters despite not having an outright majority.
+Souter expressed concern that the majority's holding could lead to promoting racial blocs in order to create a minority-majority district when such a situation could be remedied by creating a crossover district.
+Justice Ginsburg called on Congress to amend Section 2 to supersede this ruling.
+Justice Breyer wrote that a flat 50% rule is impractical because no voting groups are 100% cohesive.